thomasgeissl/popeye/README.md

 popeye does some very basic skeleton and hand tracking, and sends recognized landmarks via osc or mqtt. it uses mediapipe internally.

-popeye sends a seperate message for each landmark point.
+popeye sends a separate message for each landmark point.
 [session]/popeye/pose/{pointId}
 [session]/popeye/hands/{handIndex}/{pointId}